JoshCork/blockchain-p3/README.md

 ## Testing

 I added some additional tests to ensure that when a farmer was paid his total ether increated by the amount expected.
 Same for the Retailer/Distributor.
 All tests are passing and can be run by firing up the Gnache GUI (or alternately switching the config to use the CLI Ganache port) and running `truffle test`
+Testing with the UI connected to Rinkeby.
+I've not implemented any UI to allow the user to add addresses to different roles.
+Instead you should use the account that the contract is deployed with (the owner of the contract).
+By default that account is added to all roles.
+You'll want to copy and paste that address into the owner and farmer text boses on the UI becasuse that information is sent back into the contract to set up the inital owner of the item and farmer that is harvesting the item.

 ## UML